virtualcitySYSTEMS/map-plugin-examples/doc/VCM_Plugin_Tutorial.md

 This function has to return a [vcs.ui.PluginOptions](https://lib.virtualcitymap.de/v4.0.x/doc/vcs.ui.html#.PluginOptions) object.
 In our case we define  `supportedMaps`, `name`, `routes` and the `widgetButton`.

-Finally, we have to add an `routes` array to register our `weatherComponent.vue` at a specific path.
+Finally, we have to add a `routes` array to register our `weatherComponent.vue` at a specific path.
 The [Vue Router](https://router.vuejs.org/) will redirect to this path, whenever the widget button is clicked.

 - Add routes to `index.js` (~line 6):